Oslo Philharmonic: History

 In 1979, the orchestra formally changed its name to Oslo Philharmonic Orchestra.
 In 1996, an act of the Norwegian parliament made the orchestra an independent foundation.

 Although the orchestra has maintained high standards of quality since its inception and under various renowned musical directors, many consider that it saw its largest leap forward during the tenure of Mariss Jansons from 1979 to 2002.
 During this time the orchestra recorded readings of Tchaikovsky's symphonies, and went on international tours.
 The Oslo Philharmonic and Jansons won international acclaim with its Tchaikovsky cycle and a very successful series of recordings for EMI.

 Subsequent music directors have been André Previn (2002–2006) and Jukka-Pekka Saraste (2006–2013).
 Saraste now has the title of æresdirigent (conductor laureate) with the orchestra.
 In February 2011, the orchestra announced the appointment of Vasily Petrenko as its next chief conductor, as of the 2013–2014 season, with an initial contract of 4 years.
 In November 2015, the orchestra announced the extension of Petrenko's contract through 2020.
 Petrenko concluded his chief conductorship of the orchestra at the close of the 2019–2020 season, with the season truncated by the COVID-19 pandemic.

 In May 2018, Klaus Mäkelä first guest-conducted the orchestra.
 On the basis of this appearance, in October 2018, the orchestra announced the appointment of Mäkelä as its next chief conductor, effective with the 2020–2021 season, with an initial contract of 3 seasons.
 In May 2020, the orchestra announced an extension of Mäkelä's initial contract with the orchestra for an additional 4 seasons, unusual in its timing before the official start of his tenure as chief conductor of the orchestra.
 In April 2024, Mäkelä stated his intention to conclude his Oslo Philharmonic tenure at the close of the 2026–2027 season.
 In August 2025, the orchestra announced that Mäkelä is to conclude his tenure with the orchestra at the close of the 2025-2026 season, one season earlier than previously announced.

+In 2022, the Oslo Philharmonic collaborated with composer Koka Nikoladze on his piece "SINGULARITY", a video piece where footage of individual musicians are edited and rearranged into a 15-minute symphonic work.

 Other recordings by the orchestra include a series of Bartók recordings for Simax, completed in 2000.
 The orchestra has won various recording prizes, including the Grand Prix du Disque, Diapason d'Or, and the German Classical Music Award.
 The orchestra and Mäkelä have recorded a set of the complete Sibelius symphonies for Decca.